Office politics: What's OK to share?

 Know your facts

-Fake news is, of course, the buzz term of our times, and as PRs we’re more aware of this than most.
-Fake news is seen as one of the greatest threats to democracy, free debate and the West.
-So, when debating politics with colleagues, make sure you don’t become a victim to this phenomenon; don’t spew lies from a headline you quickly glanced over when scrolling through twitter, or quote from unverified sources.
+Fake news is the buzz term of our times, and as PRs we’re more aware of this than most.
+Fake news is seen as one of the greatest threats to democracy, free debate and the West, supercharged by AI bots that spread disinformation.
+So, when debating politics with colleagues, make sure you don’t become a victim to this phenomenon; don’t spread lies from a headline you quickly glanced over when scrolling through X, or quote from unverified sources.
 It’s okay to admit you are not up to speed on a particular political issue or to diplomatically say to colleagues “let’s catch up on this tomorrow when I’ve done some digging”.
 Diplomacy and honesty are key traits for the workplace in general so make sure you demonstrate them even when debating topics which aren’t work-related.
-As such you should always try to source news from a reputable outlet you trust (and we couldn’t possibly say which ones…).
+As such you should always try to source news from a reputable outlet you trust.

 Know your boundaries

 Some experts will advise you not to talk politics or religion in the workplace at all.
 However, there will naturally be some scenarios where political issues are unavoidable, such as during election season where everywhere you look political parties are vying for your vote.
-What can be done in this situation is to remember everyone has different boundaries and not all your colleagues want to broach politics in the same way as you.
+In this situation, remember that everyone has different boundaries and not all your colleagues want to broach politics in the same way as you.
 And they probably don’t all vote the same way as you.
-Therefore, ask permission to discuss before diving head first.
+Ask permission to discuss before diving head first.
 Remember that the whole point of a democracy is that people can vote for whoever they want to, so you need to respect that.

-Know your triggers (and that of your colleagues)
+Know your triggers (and those of your colleagues)

 Being out of office does not let you off the hook

 After-work drinks and social media are not technically in the office, however you are still expected to hold a degree of professionalism when representing your workplace.
-Facebook or in the pub is not the place to offend people and you must still tread carefully when sharing your opinions; you don’t want to tarnish your hard-earned reputation.
+You must still tread carefully when sharing your opinions in the pub or online; you don’t want to tarnish your hard-earned reputation.
 Even in a setting where your colleagues have the same outlook, remember there are always potential employers or clients out there who could change their opinion of you.